NataliaSegura/Macrocomplex-builder/README.md

 *3*. **Obtain different models**

 Possibility to generate different models in a very short time.
 This allow the user to compare each model and decide which is/are the best models.
-Different models are scored in an output file.

 *4*. **Launching the program with GUI**